 Visualize to impress

 First and foremost, there is one important aspect that ought to be mentioned—for an app created for sharing images and videos, the visuals are everything.
 Integrating your business identity into your Instagram profile through visual cues will be a crucial step, regardless of whether you are a small business owner, influencer, or an agency.
-For advice on how to create a brand identity, check out the following article.
+For advice on how to create a brand identity, check our guide on building a mood board.

 Staying consistent with your brand identity throughout all your posts will help elevate your content.
 It will also help the visitors of your profile remember that image.
 Some ways to achieve this are: